Compassionate support for overcoming opiate addiction.

 Opioids, on the other hand, is a broader term that includes all substances—both natural and synthetic—that interact with the same brain receptors as opiates.
 This means that while all opiates are opioids, not all opioids are opiates.
 For example, fentanyl and hydrocodone are synthetic opioids created in laboratories.
 These drugs can be very effective for pain relief but also carry a high risk of addiction and overdose.

 The opioid crisis is one of the most pressing public health challenges in the United States today.
 It has led to devastating consequences for individuals, families, and communities.
-Each year, this epidemic costs the country an estimated $78.5 billion.
+Each year, this epidemic costs the country an estimated $471 billion.
 This staggering figure includes expenses related to healthcare, lost productivity at work, and the costs associated with criminal justice involvement.
+This is why seeking help from the best opiate rehab centers is essential.

 Intensive Outpatient Programs (IOPs) provide structured treatment while allowing individuals to maintain their daily responsibilities.
 Key characteristics include: